One of the best parts about living in the Bay Area is the fact that you can easily jump in the car (or tour bus) and take a San Francisco day trip.

 The town of Point Reyes Station is the gateway to a beautiful spot just north of San Francisco.

 Point Reyes National Seashore is a massive preserve where you can experience rocky headlands, sandy beaches, and forests all in the one place.
+It also has some spectacular wildflowers in the spring time, which you can find out more about in our guide to finding Northern California wildflowers.

 Earthquake-aficionados and geology buffs might like to know that the San Andreas Fault Zone separates the Pacific plate from the North American plate right here.
 You can check out the fault zone on the Earthquake Trail.